jeteve/String-Snip/README.md

 - max\_length

     Maximum length of a substring.
 After this length, it gets truncated to a string of `short_length` characters.
 Default to 2000.
-    There is a hard bottom limit to 100.
+    There is a hard bottom limit at 100.

 - short\_length

     Length of shortened substrings.
 Defaults to 100.
-    There is a hard bottom limit to 50.
+    There is a hard bottom limit at 50.

 - substr\_regex